Updated by the Progyny Editorial Team — November 2025.

 - Use a mantra like “it will be what it will be” to let go of what you cannot control.

-3. Seek support.
+3. Seek support

-Even one person to share with (outside your partner, if you have one) can make a big difference.
-If you can find someone who’s been through a similar journey, it can be so helpful to talk to someone who really understands what you’re going through.
+Having a support system is essential for dealing with stress on your fertility journey.
+Even one person to share with (aside from your partner, if you have one) can make a big difference.
+If you can find someone who’s been through a similar journey, it can be helpful to talk to someone who really understands what you’re going through.

 - Dr. Georgia Witkin, Director of Member Services at Progyny, Assistant Professor of OB-GYN and Reproductive Sciences and Assistant Clinical Professor at Mount Sinai